Why to dry 3D Filaments?

-You can use a special filament dryer if you are not confident on your Oven.
+You can use a special filament dryer if you are not confident in your Oven.

-After facing issues with PLA filament drying on Oven, many people turned to Filament Dryers.
+After facing issues with PLA filament drying in Oven, many people turned to Filament Dryers.
 A filament dryer is a better and more professional method of drying filaments.

-A filament dryer is an equipment designed specifically to dry filament spools.
+A filament dryer is equipment designed specifically to dry filament spools.

 One best filament dryer I would recommend is the SUNLU Upgraded Dry Box (Amazon).
-At a price of $50, it certifies for its filament drying efficacy and worthwhile investing.
+At a price of $50, it certifies for its filament drying efficacy and is worthwhile investing in.

 The SUNLU dryer has a good reputation on Amazon at the time this article was written.
 It boasts a 4.6/5.0 overall score and a lot of positive reviews.

-One person claimed that the humidity was more than 50% near their home due to presence of lake.
-PLA is not able to withstand this humidity so they tried the SUNLU drybox and got amazing results.
+One person claimed that the humidity was more than 50% near their home due to the presence of a lake.
+PLA is not able to withstand this humidity so they tried the SUNLU dry box and got amazing results.

 The EIBOS Filament Dryer Box, available on Amazon, can also be used.
 It can hold two spools and can reach 70°C.